RichardGonzalezM/richardsblog.github.io/content/posts/unal-admission.md

 Another point is that this isn't the only decent university in the country.
 It's not the end of the world if you don't make it.
 I truly believe that the real game-changer is yourself.

+In the end, what truly matters is the effort you put in, the lessons you learn along the way, and the growth you experience, regardless of the outcome.
+So, keep pushing forward, keep learning, and keep striving for your dreams.